Rev 183 2026

 2. In Section A, enter the name, address, and telephone number of the person completing the form.
 This ensures that all inquiries can be directed appropriately.

-3. Proceed to Section B. Here, input the date of acceptance of the document along with the full names and addresses of all grantors and grantees.
+3. Move to Section B and input the Date of Acceptance, along with the full names and addresses of all grantors and grantees.
 If necessary, attach additional sheets for more entries.

-5. For Section D, indicate if the transaction is part of an assignment or relocation by checking YES or NO. Fill in actual cash consideration and any other considerations received for the transfer.
+5. For Section D, indicate if the transaction is part of an assignment or relocation.
+Fill in actual cash consideration and any other considerations received for the transfer.

-6. Finally, in Section E, complete this section only if claiming an exemption.
-Specify the amount claimed and check the appropriate box for exemption type.
+6. Complete Section E only if claiming an exemption.
+Specify the amount of exemption claimed and check the appropriate box for exemption type.

 See more rev 183 versions